 On the coast the concerts combine with the beaches, friendly people and nights that last until the next day dawns.
 The famous MEO Sudoeste festivals in Zambujeira do Mar and Músicas do Mundo (World Music) in Sines, the Sumol Summer Fest in Ericeira or the RFM Somnii in Figueira da Foz are near the beach with everything that’s good about it.
 It is an excellent time to take the plunge and have some surf lessons in the best spots on the Portuguese coast.

 Photo: Festival Músicas do Mundo|Sines ©Câmara Municipal de Sines

 In Funchal, the NOS Summer Opening unites music with nature to provide experiences the enable you to discover Madeira with plenty of adrenaline.
 In the Algarve, the Festival Med in Loulé and the Festival F in Faro transform the historic centres of the cities into stages for various artistic events.

 Those who go for classical or jazz sounds can opt for the Festival Terras sem sombra (in English, ‘lands without shade’) in Alentejo, where classical music concerts invade churches and convents and are beefed up with programmes that showcase local activities and traditions.
 For jazz, go for Angrajazz which takes place every year in October on Terceira Island, in the Azores.

 Photo: Festival Terras sem sombra|Beja

 From shows featuring big names to important events in the international calendar there will always be a programme somewhere in the country that will suit you.
-Nothing like checking the schedule to see who will be here and then ... just follow the melody!
+Don't fail to check portuguesemusicfestivals.com or the agenda to see who's going to be here and then ... just follow the melody!